tiffany76/tiffany76/README.md

 ✍️ I'm a technical writer at Grafana Labs.

-🔭 I'm a member of the [OpenTelemetry](https://github.com/open-telemetry) organization and an approver in its [Communications SIG](https://github.com/open-telemetry/opentelemetry.io).
+🔭 I'm a member of the [OpenTelemetry](https://github.com/open-telemetry) organization and a maintainer in its [Communications SIG](https://github.com/open-telemetry/opentelemetry.io).

 📚 I was a librarian and information analyst for 15 years before I changed careers.
 I'll always be a librarian at ❤️.